Tokyo Disneyland: Toontown

 Like its counterpart at Disneyland, Toontown (called "Mickey's Toontown" at Disneyland) is heavily inspired by the 1988 film Who Framed Roger Rabbit.
-The major attraction here is Roger Rabbit's Car Toon Spin.
+The area features two rides; Roger Rabbit's Car Toon Spin and Gadget's Go Coaster.
+Other attractions include Mickey's House and Meet Mickey, Minnie's House, Goofy's Paint 'n' Play House, Donald's Boat, Chip 'n Dale's Treehouse, and Toon Park.

 A new attraction named Minnie's Style Studio opened in September 2020 as part of the theme park's largest expansion.
 As a character greeting area, it allows guests to take photos with Minnie who will be wearing a rotating selection of seasonal outfits.

 Tomorrowland

 As is the case with other modern-day Disney theme parks, Tokyo Disneyland's Tomorrowland forgoes a realism-based vision of the future and instead features science-fiction fantasy themes.
 Architecturally it borrows much from the 1971–1993 version of Florida's Tomorrowland.
 Rides include Space Mountain, and Star Tours – The Adventures Continue.

 A rotating car ride named The Happy Ride with Baymax opened in September 2020 as part of the theme park's largest expansion.
 The ride is the first Disney attraction to be themed based on Disney Animation's 2014 film Big Hero 6.
 A new specialty space-themed popcorn shop named The Big Pop also opened on the same day.